Chinese New Year Celebrations 2022 Update

 Through the years the offerings have extended beyond flowers and plants and decorations.
 You can buy all sorts of goods, ranging from small toys and electronics, clothing, etc.

 Nowadays you can find just about anything at the New Year Markets, they are quite popular with the locals.
-On a normal year, you would have to be prepared for the wall-to-wall crowds, specially at night, but this year, social-distancing precautions need to be observed by all and will be enforced.
+On a normal year, you would have to be prepared for the wall-to-wall crowds, specially at night.

 If you are on the Kowloon side, a popular Chinese New Year Market in Mongkok is set up at Fa Hui Park.